How to Cook Tempeh?

 If it weren’t for the fact that two of my offspring are now vegetarians, I probably wouldn’t be talking tempeh.
 But the truth is, our kids help us learn and grow and evolve, which is why I’m now buying, cooking, and yes, embracing tempeh.
 Even if my entire crew returned to their carnivorous ways, I’d still include the occasional tempeh in my repertoire.
-If you are interested in tinkering with this soy-based superfood in your house, here’s what you need to know:
+If you are interested in tinkering with this soy-based superfood and want to learn how to cook tempeh, here’s what you need to know:

 What is Tempeh?

-Tempeh, which originated in Indonesia, is soybeans that have been cooked and fermented.
-It forms into a solid, firm cake and is sold in shrink-wrapped packages in the refrigerated section of the market, often where other soy products are displayed.
+Tempeh, which originated in Indonesia, is essentially cooked and fermented soybeans.
+It forms into a solid, firm cake that you can find in shrink-wrapped packages in the refrigerated section of the market, often where other soy products are displayed.
 Unlike tofu, which is made of soy milk, tempeh is whole soy beans, and therefore is considered less processed than tofu.

 What Does Tempeh Taste Like?